chenxinpeng/S2VT/README.md

 # S2VT

+## Acknowledgement
+I modified the code from [jazzsaxmafia](https://github.com/jazzsaxmafia/video_to_sequence), and I correct some problems in his code.

+## Requirement
+ - Tensorflow 0.12
+ - Keras

 ## Tensorflow implement of paper: Sequence to Sequence: Video to Text

 ###First, download MSVD dataset, and extract video features: